ShirelleW/Multiverse-Final-Portfolio/README.md

 Shirelle Winecoff / shirellewinecoffm@gmail.com / (862) 380-1664

+## !!!View My Resume!!!

+It is apart of this repository in the main branch

 ## Acknowledgements

 I would like to thank the whole Multiverse team, especially my cohort's instructor Jonathan.
 He has helped all of us blossom into the capable developers we are today.